DavHau/mach-nix/examples.md

 ## Overrides (overrides_pre / overrides_post)
 ### Include poetry2nix overrides
-I have a complex requirements.txt which includes `imagecodecs`.
-It is available via wheel, but I prefer to build everything from source.
-This package has complex build dependencies and is not available from nixpkgs.
-Luckily poetry2nix` overrides make it work.
+`imagecodecs` is available via wheel, but if one wants to build it from source, dependencies will be missing since there is no nixpkgs candidate available. poetry2nix luckily maintains overrides for this package.
+They can be included into the mach-nix build like this.
 ```nix
 mach-nix.mkPython rec {